 Industry, clean power groups breathe a sigh of relief as Senate approves energy regulators

-High voltage power lines run along the electrical power grid on May 16, 2024, in West Palm Beach, Fla.
+High voltage power lines run along the electrical power grid on May 16, 2024, in West Palm Beach, Florida.
 The U.S. Senate approved three of President Joe Biden’s nominees to serve on the nation’s top energy regulatory panel this week.
 Industry, renewable power and environmental groups cheered the vote on the new members of the Federal Energy Regulatory Commission.
-(Joe Raedle/Getty Images)
+(Joe Raedle / Getty Images)

 Three nominees by President Joe Biden to serve on the nation’s top energy regulatory panel, which had risked losing a quorum, were approved this week by the U.S. Senate.

-Note: This story has been updated to correct the spelling of FERC Chairman Willie Phillips’ last name.